pawurb/hotpath/README.md

 - `.limit(usize)` - Set maximum number of functions to display (default: 15, 0 = show all)
 - `.reporter(Box<dyn Reporter>)` - Set custom reporter (overrides format)
 - `.build()` - Build and return the HotPath guard
-- `.build_with_timeout(Duration)` - Build guard that automatically drops after duration and exits the program (useful for profiling programs that don't exit by themselves, e.g. HTTP servers)
+- `.build_with_timeout(Duration)` - Build guard that automatically drops after duration and exits the program (useful for profiling long-running programs like HTTP servers)

 **Example:**
 ```rust